BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework

-Besides, negatively impacted by differential privacy, its accuracy is significantly lower than BlockDFL on complex CIFAR-10 dataset, although the power of DP is set to the lowest value as in \cite{shayan-2021-biscotti}.
-Thus, we conclude that BlockDFL is able to defend poisoning attacks when there are up to 40\% malicious participants.
+Besides, DP can cause a severe drop in accuracy on complex CIFAR-10 dataset, although the power of DP is set to the lowest value as in \cite{shayan-2021-biscotti}.
+Note that on CIFAR-10, a relatively complex dataset than MNIST, the average test accuracy of BlockDFL slightly decreases with the increasing ratio of malicious participants, although it is still significantly better than that of vanilla FL.
+The same phenomenon also appears in \cite{liu2021privacy-TIFS}, because when the system can defend against poisoning attacks, the training data held by malicious participants are excluded.
+Thus, as the ratio of malicious participants increases, the amount of data contributed to the global model decreases.

-Table \ref{tab-byzantine-resilience} summarizes the poisoning-tolerance of some typical blockchain-based fully decentralized FL frameworks, where \emph{poisoning tolerance} means the maximum percentage of malicious participants that the framework can tolerate without compromising accuracy, \emph{selected range} enumerates the evaluated percentages of malicious participants, and \emph{poison strategy} lists the strategies that participants are granted for poisoning.
-From Table \ref{tab-byzantine-resilience}, existing frameworks can only defend against poisoning attacks when the ratio of malicious participants is less than or equal to 30\%, while BlockDFL can effectively defend poisoning attacks when 40\% of participants are malicious.
-Note that LearningChain is only evaluated on three situations that 10\%, 40\% and 70\% of participants are malicious, respectively.
-When 40\% of participants are malicious, the accuracy of LearningChain is seriously jeopardized \cite{chen2018when}.
-BlockDFL is evaluated more rigorously with more diverse strategies for poisoning, and surpasses existing blockchain-based fully decentralized FL frameworks in terms of poisoning tolerance.